tbolier/php-rethink-ql/readme.md

 Please read the [contributing guidelines](docs/contributing.md) if you would like to contribute to this project.

+## Discussions and chat

+You can find us at Gitter.im in the `rethinkdb-php` room at https://gitter.im/rethinkdb-php/Lobby

 ## Authors

 * **Timon Bolier** - *Creator* - [tbolier](https://github.com/tbolier)